jimburton/scrabble/chapters/Chapter8.md

 [Contents](../README.md)

+In this chapter we will tidy things up by adding a clean way of configuring the server from the previous chapter, and summarise what was covered in the book.
 The code for this chapter corresponds to the `main` branch.

-In this chapter we will tidy things up by adding a clean way of configuring the server from the previous chapter, and summarise what was covered in the book.

 ## Configuration

-In order to run the game "for real" we have to host it on a server connected to the internet.
+In order to run the game for real we have to host it on a server connected to the internet.
 Such a server will either have a real hostname that can be looked up by DNS, or at least an IP address allowing the web client to make a websocket connection.